metova/swift-style-guide/README.md

 *Rationale: By leaving the closure out of the parenthesis, it makes the code cleaner.
 This style also allows the creation of functions that look & feel like extensions of the Swift language itself.*

+---

-When calling a method with multiple closure arguments, include all of the closures within the parenthesis.
+#####When calling a method with multiple closure arguments, include all of the closures within the parenthesis.

-**Preferred:**
+*Preferred:*

 ```swift
 UIView.animateWithDuration(animationDuration, animations: {